koii-network/docs/koii/the-koii-token/add-koii-to-exchange/spl-tokens.md

 Stablecoins in certain jurisdictions may have a legal requirement to set a permanent delegate.
 This delegate has full control to transfer or burn tokens from any account.
 While it may be a legal requirement in some cases, it can also be abused to steal funds.

 :::warning
-If a token has as permanent delegate, tokens may be transferred without your knoweldge.
+If a token has as permanent delegate, tokens may be transferred without your knowledge.
 :::

 ### Transfer Hook